Food & Water Watch Executive Director Wenonah Hauter speaking at TEDxManhattan, March 2015.

 - For years, investigations have revealed conditions on some factory farms that result in extreme animal suffering.

-- The total number of livestock on the largest factory farms rose by more than one-fifth between 2002 and 2007.
+- The total number of livestock on the largest factory farms rose by 20 percent between 2002 and 2012.

 Why You Should Care